ChillJacob/MinecraftPlugins/ServerEconSim/README.md

 Broadcast new requests: true
 ```

 Most are fairly self explanatory.
 The `Value fluxuations` list is used to fluxuate the price of a request, based on how valuable that request is (more on this later).
 The value will flux between -amount and +amount.
-For instance, if you have a request that has a base price of 25, and a value of 1, the price could fluxuate anywhere between 15 and 35 (I'm planning on changing the structure so it's a bit more clear).
+For instance, if you have a request that has a base price of 25, and a value of 1, the price could fluxuate anywhere between 15 and 35.

 ### request.yml
 This is an example of a request you might see in this file